Jugendstil: Henry van de Velde and Weimar

-In 1907, van de Velde became director of the a new school of decorative arts in Weimar.
-His remake of Art Nouveau into a more functional and simplified style very different appeared in his door handles, his chairs, and the facades of his buildings.
-The ornament merged into the structure.

-The importance of Weimar as a cultural was broken in 1906, when its main patron, Count Harry Kessler, commissioned Rodin to make a nude statue for the Archduke.
-The Archduke was scandalized, and Kessler was forced to resign.
+The importance of Weimar as a cultural center of the Jugendstil was ended in 1906, when its main patron, Count Harry Kessler, commissioned Rodin to make a nude statue for the Grand Duke.
+The Grand Duke was scandalized, and Kessler was forced to resign.
 The Weimar school of design lost its importance until 1919, when it returned as the Bauhaus under Walter Gropius, and played a major part in the emergence of modern architecture.